rchigvintsev/manya_beauty/README.md

 [Twitter Bootstrap](http://getbootstrap.com) framework is used to give the website a more or less presentable view.

+Of course [jQuery](https://jquery.com/) JavaScript library is used on the client side.

+In addition following jQuery plugins are used:

+* [OWL Carousel](http://owlgraphic.com/owlcarousel/) to make a carousel slider on the main page of the website.

 The website has an admin area and all matters related to authentication and authorization are handled by [Devise](https://github.com/plataformatec/devise) gem.